jackrobertscott/inspiration/README.md

 # Inspiration

-> A collection of JavaScript/TypeScript design methods to inspire your coding.
+> 🎻 A collection of JavaScript+TypeScript design methods to inspire your coding.

 I always ask myself the question **"What is the best way of writing this code?"** and so here is a collection of methods which you can use to help answer that question.